 Many cities across Canada, like Toronto, Vancouver, and Edmonton, now have certain laws that may require grease traps (also known as grease interceptors).
 So you'll find these grease trapping machines in many commercial kitchens, for their fats, oils, and grease.
-To know how big of a grease trap you need, fill out this easy grease trap size calculator (on another's website).

 You'll also want to consider the size and material of your grease trap.
-A plastic interceptor can be easier to instal because of its lighter weight, and it won't rust or corrode.
+A plastic interceptor can be easier to install because of its lighter weight, and it won't rust or corrode.
 But a metal grease trap could be better if you've got a really heavy duty commercial kitchen with a lot of grease.
-And the size of the grease trap is important for installation reasons obvioulsy, and it will affect the capacity.
+And the size of the grease trap is important for installation reasons obviously, and it will affect the capacity.

 If you're not sure which grease trap to buy, we'd love to help you out in picking one.
 So just give us a call or send us a message.